A huge thank-you to NetGalley and the publisher for this advanced reader copy of Yours Truly by Abby Jimenez.

 Her previous two releases, Life’s Too Short and Part of Your World, are some of my favorite romance books of all time.
 I knew without a shadow of a doubt that I would absolutely love Yours Truly — and I was right.
 This book is everything I wanted in a romance novel.
 It was so relatable, sincere, and precious.

-Keep on reading to see my spoiler-free review of Yours Truly and make sure to pre-order or pick up your copy when it comes out on April 11, 2023!
+Keep on reading to see my spoiler-free review of Yours Truly and make sure to pick up your copy!

 LOOKING FOR MORE BOOK REVIEWS?